-Community members joined Stamford Mayor David Martin on Tuesday, September 23, at the Stamford Government Center to launch Stamford Hospital and the City of Stamford Department of Health and Social Services’ 16th annual “Fight the Flu” campaign.
+Community members joined Stamford Mayor David Martin today at the Stamford Government Center to launch the Stamford Hospital and City of Stamford Department of Health and Social Services’ 17th annual “Fight the Flu” campaign.

-“Because flu symptoms generally start one to four days after a person has been infected with the virus it is possible to pass the flu to someone else, up to six feet away, even before knowing they are sick,” said Anne Fountain, Director of Health and Social Services for the City of Stamford.
-“To help minimize the spread of the flu, do your part by getting vaccinated, avoid contact with those you know have the flu, stay home from work or school if you are sick, regularly wash hands with soap and water and be sure to cover your mouth when you cough or sneeze.”
+“Flu symptoms can present up to four days after a person has been infected with the virus so it is possible pass the flu to someone else, up to six feet away, even before knowing they are sick,” said Anne Fountain, Director of Health and Social Services for the City of Stamford.
+“You can help minimize the spread of the flu by getting vaccinated, avoiding contact with those you know have the flu, staying home from work or school if you are sick, regularly washing hands with soap and water and covering your mouth when you cough or sneeze.”

 Stamford Hospital and the City of Stamford are again offering vaccination clinics this year:

 Tuesday, September 22: 11 a.m. – 2 p.m.

 Thursdays, September 24 – November 5: 12 noon – 3 p.m.

 Stamford Hospital’s Tully Health Center: 32 Strawberry Hill Ct.

 Thursdays, September 24 – October 8: 4 p.m. – 8 p.m.